Alexandra Hasluck: Writing

 Hasluck wrote poetry and prose from a young age.
 Her early interests included medieval England, and in the 1930s she wrote a historical novel titled Tudor Blood which was rejected for publication.
 She developed an interest in the history of Western Australia at university, which she shared with her husband, and in 1934 she replaced him as honorary secretary of the Western Australian Historical Society.

 Hasluck published eleven books on history as well as a collection of short stories and an autobiography.
 Her works focused on the early colonial period of Western Australia and included full-length biographies of Georgiana Molloy (1955), Thomas Peel (1965), and Edmund Du Cane (1973), as well as shorter works on James Stirling and C. Y. O'Connor.
 Her 1959 book Unwilling Emigrants examined the convict era of Western Australia through a study of convict William Sykes.
 Her writing was targeted at general readers and "brought the history of Western Australia to a popular audience at a time when the State's historiography was in its infancy".
+In 1981, she published her autobiography, Portrait in a Mirror.

 Death

 She died in 1993.
+She was buried at Karrakatta Cemetery in Perth.

 Dame Alexandra and Sir Paul Hasluck are joint eponyms of the Western Australian Federal House of Representatives Division of Hasluck.